-The J22 TDLAS Gas Analyzer can be offered with a variable flow meter equipped with an optional mechanical display and reed contact to measure the volume flow of flammable and non-flammable gases.
+The J22 TDLAS gas analyzer can be offered with a variable flow meter equipped with an optional mechanical display and reed contact to measure the volume flow of flammable and non-flammable gases.

-- ► Installation shall be in accordance with the National Electric Code[®] NFPA 70, Article 500 to 505, ANSI/ISA-RP 12.06.01, IEC 60079-14 and Canadian Electrical Code (CEC) Appendix J for Canada. - The equipment is not capable of passing a 500V r.m.s. dielectric strength test in accordance with Clause 6.3.13 of IEC 60079-11 between the intrinsically safe connections and the equipment enclosure.
-This shall be taken into account in any equipment installation. - Certified cable through gland Ex eb IIC and IP66 rated suitable for temperature range of -20 °C to 60 °C shall be used. - Only insulated cables with insulation capable of withstanding a dielectric test of at least 500 VAC or 750 VDC shall be used in intrinsically safe circuits.
+- ► Installation shall be in accordance with the National Electric Code® NFPA 70, Article 500 to 505, ANSI/ISA-RP 12.06.01, IEC 60079-14 and Canadian Electrical Code (CEC) Appendix I for Canada. - ▶ The equipment is not capable of passing a 500V r.m.s. dielectric strength test in accordance with Clause 6.3.13 of IEC 60079-11 between the intrinsically safe connections and the equipment enclosure.
+This shall be taken into account in any equipment installation. - ► Certified cable through gland Ex eb IIC and IP66 rated suitable for temperature range of -20 °C (-4 °F) to 60 °C (140 °F) shall be used. - ▶ Only insulated cables with insulation capable of withstanding a dielectric test of at least 500 VAC or 750 VDC shall be used in intrinsically safe circuits.

-To connect the flow switch, run shielded interconnection cable with shield connected to FM approved associated apparatus ground.
-The maximum temperature of terminals, cable glands and wires should be no greater than 60 °C dependent of ambient and product temperature.
+To connect the flow switch, run a shielded interconnection cable with the shield connected to an FM-approved associated apparatus ground.
+The maximum temperature of terminals, cable glands and wires should be no greater than $60\,^{\circ}\text{C}$ dependent on ambient and product temperature.

-The variable area flow meter with coated parts shall be installed and maintained such that the risk of electrostatic discharge is minimized.
+► The variable area flow meter with coated parts shall be installed and maintained such that the risk of electrostatic discharge is minimized.